pl0xi/sftp.nvim/README.md

 }
 ```

-## Features

-- Compare local files with their remote counterparts using `diffsplit`.
-- Project-specific configuration for easy setup.
-- Simple initialization command to get started quickly.

 ## Commands

-- `:SFTPDiff` - Opens a diff view between the local file and the remote file.
+- `:SFTPDiff [alias]`: Opens a diff view between the local file and the remote file.
+If no `alias` is provided, it uses the `default` configuration.
-- `:SFTPInit` - Creates a `.sftp/config.lua` file in your project's root with a configuration template.
+- `:SFTPInit`: Creates a `.sftp/config.lua` file in your project's root with a configuration template.

 ## Configuration

-To configure the plugin, you can create a `.sftp/config.lua` file in your project's root.
+Create a `.sftp/config.lua` file in your project's root to configure the plugin.
 You can create this file manually or by running the `:SFTPInit` command.

-The configuration file should return a Lua table with a `servers` table, where each entry is a named server configuration.
-The default configuration is under the alias `default`.
+The configuration file should return a Lua table with a `servers` table.
+Each entry in the `servers` table is a named server configuration (e.g., `default`, `staging`).

-Each server configuration can either use an SSH `target` (alias) or direct `host` and `user` credentials.
-If `target` is provided, it will be prioritized.
+Each server configuration can use either an SSH `target` (alias) or direct `host` and `user` credentials.
+Using `target` is recommended for better security and convenience.

 ```lua
 return {